Azure4Arjun/sql-queries/README.md

 ## For Educational Purposes
 This repo is designed to help individuals who are learning Microsoft SQL Server.
 Running the scripts sequentially will expose you to some powerful querying concepts available in SQL Server.

-If this helped you consider making a one-time $1-$3 donation to supporting me at [Patreon](https://www.patreon.com/aaronwht)
+If this helped you consider making a one time $1-$3 donation to support me at [Patreon](https://www.patreon.com/aaronwht)